-- 3.2.3 The design of the Proposed Development has developed with reference to a series of principles drawn from the Consented Development, CnES Wind Energy Development Supplementary Guidance, Western Isles Landscape Capacity Study for onshore wind energy development and further advice from SNH and CnES, with the aim of utilising larger and more productive turbines, whilst also mitigating potential landscape, visual and cumulative effects. - 3.2.4 The assessment results indicate that the geographical extent of potentially significant landscape and visual effects for the Proposed Development is broadly similar to those of the Consented Development.
+The design of the Proposed Development has developed with reference to a series of principles drawn from the Consented Development, CnES Wind Energy Development Supplementary Guidance, Western Isles Landscape Capacity Study for onshore wind energy development and further advice from SNH and CnES, with the aim of utilising larger and more productive turbines, whilst also mitigating potential landscape, visual and cumulative effects.

+The assessment results indicate that the geographical extent of potentially significant landscape and visual effects for the Proposed Development is broadly similar to those of the Consented Development.

-3.2.5 The potential for the turbines larger than 150m to blade tip would necessitate use of aviation safety or warning lights, which have been assessed as a 'worst-case'.
-Further details on lighting is set out in Appendix 6D of the EIA Report.
+The potential for the turbines larger than 150m to blade tip would necessitate use of aviation safety or warning lights, which have been assessed as a 'worst-case'.